JessiP23/new-ui/README.md

 - Guarded queue and results effects against stale updates while continuing to run all network calls through the shared `safeAsync` helper.
 - Updated the worker service to fetch-before-insert, keeping evaluation writes idempotent without hammering Supabase.
 - Added a post-run countdown in the queue view so operators can read the final status before the app navigates to results.
-- Captured the pre-change runner service in `runner_service.py.bak` for a fast rollback path.